-For reasons related to copyright law, at this stage, it will only be possible to view the archive in the building of the National Library.
-The materials in the archive will be included in "Merhav", the unified search function of the National Library, such that in a search done in the "Merhav" system from the Library's building will include pages from the archive.
+For reasons related to copyright law, at this stage, it will only be possible to view the archive from within the building of the National Library.
+The materials in the archive will be included in the Library's "Merhav" catalog.
+When a search is performed using the "Merhav" system from within the Library building, the results will include pages from the archive.

 How often will the archive be updated?

 The websites will be scanned and copied about twice a year.
-Details will be published on the National Library's website.
+Details will be published on the National Library website.